BIBLE STUDY ON PSALM 18

 Financial giving is just one way we serve God and Paul says in our 2 Corinthian passage that our service to God is a result of the love and mercy God has shown us in Christ.

-We give because God gave so much to us first and our act of giving and any other service in Christ is an act of thanks and praise.
+We give thanks because God gave so much first and our act of giving service in Christ is an act of thanks and praise.

 Paul wants his readers not only to use their lips as instruments of thanks and praise but their very lives and everything they have.